-Fuchsias are popular plants and they range in different colors and shapes planted in pots, hanging pots, and in the ground.
-Fuchsia magellanica is a hardy bush it could grow to be a hedge as it grows to about 2m or 6ft.
+Fuchsias are popular plants and they range in different colors and shapes.
+They are planted in pots, hanging pots, and in the ground.
+Fuchsia magellanica is from the Onagraceae family of plants.
+It is native to South America.
+Fuchsia magellanica is a hardy bush.
+Fuchsia magellanica is a semi-evergreen plant.
+They grow it as a hedge as it grows to about 2m or 6ft.

-It can flower all the way into autumn and they attract bees and insects.
-Fuchsia magellanica is from the Onagraceae family of plants and is originated in South America.
-You can propagate by cuttings hardwood as well as semi-hard.
-As to pruning in spring cut back last year’s flowering growth to leave one or two buds this will encourage more bloom incoming season.
-To thrive plant it in moist, well-drained soil, these are semi-evergreen plants.
+It can flower all the way into autumn.
+The flowers attract bees and insects.
+You can propagate by hardwood cuttings semi-hardwood cuttings.
+Prune Fuchsia magellanica in spring.
+Cut back last year’s flowering growth.
+Leave one or two buds this will encourage more flowers next season.
+To thrive plant it in moist, well-drained soil.